PagP332/Travejor-Final/README.md

 ### Examples
 Request: GET existing ID

 Expected Response: Status 200 and User information
 ![alt text](readme/image.png)

 Request: GET non-existent ID

 Expected Response: Status 404
 ![alt text](readme/image2.png)

 Request: POST new valid user

 Expected Response: Status 201
 ![alt text](readme/image3.png)

 Request: POST invalid user

 Expected Response: Status 400
 ![alt text](readme/image4.png)

 Request: PUT edit user content

 Expected Response: Status 200
 ![alt text](readme/image5.png)

 ## Notes
 Due to the limited time given, there were alot of shortcuts taken, such as lack of more thorough testing and edge-cases, as well as the rushed prototype created that does the job yet lacks aesthetics.
 The optional bonus points of having authentication protection on endpoints we're considered but was not developed in time.
 The project source code itself also may lack some thorough documentation.

-All server-side functions are in the src/app/api folder, including REST API endpoints and backend functionality